This 45-minute (or less) drill helps students learn to write 4 kinds of sentences.

 Step 1 Review (10)

 Run through the slides.
-They provide basic explanations and some examples.
-At the end of the slide show, there is one sample question for students to complete as a whole class.
+They provide basic explanations and examples.
+At the end of the slide show, there is a sample question for students to complete as a whole class.
 This is a chance for the teacher to inspect understanding before moving on to the next task.

 Step 2 Introduce Task (5)